-Toyota, a global mobility company, has become the latest world leading businesses to join the Global Alliance for Trade Facilitation as a partner.
+Toyota, a global mobility company, has become the latest world leading business to join the Global Alliance for Trade Facilitation as a partner.
 Alliance partners provide their skills and expertise to Alliance projects which help developing and least-developed countries improve the ease of cross-border trade and unlock inclusive economic growth.

 Committed to bringing the joy and freedom of movement to all people, Toyota understands well the importance of mobility.
 With 67 manufacturing companies around the world and a strong commitment to the Sustainable Development Goals, Toyota will be able to provide valuable insights into the challenges businesses face every day at borders and how to solve them, making cross-border trade simpler, faster and more effective.